Presidency of George W. Bush

+In economic terms, Bush's legacy is mixed, with GDP growth running at 2.3% annualised from the start of 2001 to the third quarter of 2008.
+This was 1.4% below the rate under Bill Clinton, and notably weaker than the 3.3% average since 1953.
+The average hourly wage for households only grew by 1.1% adjusted for inflation compared to 6.7% under Clinton.
+From January 2001 to October 2008, 4,414,000 jobs were created.
+However, productivity posted the best average annual growth since Lyndon B. Johnson's tenure and corporate profits grew 9.4% in current dollars, the best advance since Reagan.

 During his second term, Bush reached multiple free trade agreements and successfully nominated John Roberts and Samuel Alito to the Supreme Court.
 He sought major changes to Social Security and immigration laws, but both efforts failed.
 The wars in Afghanistan and Iraq continued, and in 2007 he launched a surge of troops in Iraq.
 The Bush administration's response to Hurricane Katrina and the dismissal of U.S. attorneys controversy came under attack, with a drop in his approval ratings.
-A global meltdown in financial markets dominated his last days in office as policymakers looked to avert a major economic disaster, and he established the Troubled Asset Relief Program (TARP) to buy toxic assets from financial institutions.
+The 2008 financial crisis dominated his last days in office as policymakers looked to avert a major economic disaster, and he established the Troubled Asset Relief Program (TARP) to buy toxic assets from financial institutions.

 At various points in his presidency, Bush was among both the most popular and unpopular presidents in U.S. history.
-He received the highest recorded approval ratings in the wake of the September 11 attacks, but also one of the lowest such ratings during the 2007–2008 financial crisis.
-Although public favorability of Bush has improved since he left office, his presidency has generally been rated as below-average by scholars.
+He received the highest recorded approval ratings in the wake of the September 11 attacks, but also one of the lowest such ratings during the Iraq War and the 2008 financial crisis.
+Although public sentiment of Bush has improved since he left office, scholars ranked his presidency as below-average.